 Another key to the City's success was the early steps by the Mayor to support the attraction of international investment by attracting foreign companies, expanding the capabilities of foreign companies currently located in the area, encouraging joint ventures, and supporting purchase/acquisitions.
 Since 1994, the City has participated in marketing the area through various international trade shows as well as direct visits and company contacts and has produced \$46.5 million in initial foreign investment, \$110.4 million expansion investment, \$2.9 million in sales, and 2,447 employment positions.
-In 2010, we continued to implement and expand the international marketing strategy through our International Incubator program via Targatech (Israel), Chemnitz TCC (Germany), Helsinki Science & Business Park (Finland) and ICSME (China) and support those effors through tareted trades shows, other marketing venues, and coordinated services.
+In 2010, we continued to implement and expand the international marketing strategy through our International Incubator program via Targatech (Israel), Chemnitz TCC (Germany), Helsinki Science & Business Park (Finland) and ICSME (China) and support those efforts through targeted trades shows, other marketing venues, and coordinated services.
 The year's international activities include:

 - ·A2 (Akron Accelerates)

+- ·Slovenia's Polimat

 - ·Hannover Messe 12/ City of Chemnitz/Berlin/Finland Mission

+- ·Kunstoffe Messe 2013

-- · 2012 Medica Fair
+- ·2013 Medica Fair

-- · Continual cooperation with the Chemnitz Technical Center
+- ·Continual cooperation with the Chemnitz Technical Center

-- · University, Fraunhofer Nanotechnology Institute (ENAS)

-- · Watec 2012 Conference
+- ·ACS Rubber Show

+- •The City of Akron and the National Tooling and Machining Association

+- ·Watec and Aquatech Water Conferences

-- · BioMed 2012, Israel
+- ·BioMed 2013, Israel

-- · 2012 Ohio Polymer Expo

-- · Company Partnerships with Austen BioInnovation Institute in Akron Various foreign delegation/agency/company visits
+- ·Akron Bio Investment Funds, LLC

+- ·Assistance to Foreign Companies

 Outreach and Assistance.
-In 2012, the Mayor's Office of Economic Development reached out to 107 local existing businesses in Akron through its partnership and contract with the Greater Akron Chamber.
-In addition, the Office of Economic Development provided technical assistance on a wide array of issues to approximately 60 other firms, some of which produced the location of a new business in Akron or the procurement of financial assistance.
+In 2013, the Mayor's Office of Economic Development reached out to 85 local existing businesses in Akron through its partnership and contract with the Greater Akron Chamber.